Wha Gwarn?

 "Wha Gwarn?" is a song by British record production duo Chase & Status, featuring vocals from Bonkaz.
 The song was released as a digital download on 20 November 2015 through MTA Records and Mercury Records.
-The song has peaked to number 146 on the UK Singles Chart.
-It is song the third song in their London Bars project, a series of singles released in collaboration with grime MCs throughout November 2015.
+The song peaked at number 146 on the UK Singles Chart.
+It is the third song in their London Bars project, a series of singles released in collaboration with grime MCs throughout November 2015.

 Music video

 A music video to accompany the release of "Wha Gwarn?" was first released onto YouTube on 19 November 2015 at a total length of four minutes and fifty seconds.